-The truth is that people can, do and should attend therapy for a whole range of reasons.
-You may be feeling fed up, depressed, anxious, or stressed; a friend, relative or pet may have died; you may feel traumatised, scared, or isolated.
-You may be living with an illness, having relationship or family problems, or be lacking confidence.
-Or, you may not relate to any of these areas, you may not even be sure why or what help you are looking for, but talking to someone can help.
-It can help to untangle your thoughts and feelings and identify what’s troubling you and how to take steps to resolve it.
+I have worked with clients who have been looking to make significant changes in their lives or have simply wanted to talk something through.
+There may be a specific event or experience that brings you to therapy or it may be a general underlying feeling of unease or distress.
+People attend therapy for a whole range of reasons.
+You may be feeling depressed, anxious or stressed; a friend, relative or pet may have died; you may feel traumatised, scared, or isolated, or you may be having relationship or family problems.
+Or, you may not relate to any of these issues, you may not even be sure what help you are looking for.
+Therapy can also help to untangle your thoughts and feelings, to identify what’s troubling you and figure out steps to take to begin to resolve it.